isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 10. Do travellers need to undergo post-arrival ARTs if they will be going onboard a "Cruise to Nowhere"?

 Travellers are require to comply with the conditions of the VTL (Air), including undergoing post-arrival ARTs on the scheduled dates.
-They should postpone thier plans such that they can comply with the testing regime.
+They should postpone their plans such that they can comply with the testing regime.

 #### 11. What are the penalties if travellers miss their scheduled tests?